Soccer-Kane, Alli strike as Spurs fight back to sink Brighton

-LONDON, Dec 26 (Reuters) - Harry Kane and Dele Alli led a second-half fightback as Tottenham Hotspur finally came to life to claim a 2-1 home victory over Brighton & Hove Albion in the Premier League on Thursday.
+LONDON, Dec 26 (Reuters) - Tottenham Hotspur's Harry Kane and Dele Alli scored in the second half as Jose Mourinho's side came from behind to claim a 2-1 home victory over Brighton & Hove Albion in the Premier League on Thursday.

 The victory took Tottenham up to fifth in the standings on 29 points after 19 games and left Brighton in 13th on 20.